bhalshaker/currency-conversion-tracker/README.md

 - **Currency API**: A free and open-source currency conversion API for fetching exchange rates by https://github.com/fawazahmed0/exchange-api repository .
 - **pandantic**: It enables validation and filtering of pandas dataframes.

+## Attributions

+Special thanks for https://github.com/fawazahmed0 for providing exchange API for free.